-The one-year M.S. programs are designed to enrich and improve academic credentials of graduates and strengthen their academic foundation for further intellectual development, including entrance into medical, dental, or other health profession-related programs.
-These programs are offered in the Departments of Anatomy, Biochemistry & Molecular Biology, Medical Genetics and Genomics, Microbiology & Immunology, Pathology, Pharmacology and Physiology.
+The one-year MS programs are designed to enrich and improve academic credentials of graduates and strengthen their academic foundation for further intellectual development, including entrance into medical, dental, or other health profession-related programs.
+These programs are offered in the Departments of:

-The Tulane MSCR Program is a structured program leading to a Master of Science in Clinical Research degree from the Tulane University School of Medicine.
+The Tulane MSCR Program is a structured program leading to a MS in Clinical Research degree from the Tulane University School of Medicine.
 It usually requires 2 to 3 years to complete the curriculum including the mentored research requirement.

-The two-year thesis-required program In Biochemistry and Applied Bioinformatics leads to a Master of Biomedical Science in Biochemistry and Applied Bioinformatics degree.
+The two-year thesis-required program, MS in Biochemistry and Applied Bioinformatics leads to a Master of Biomedical Science in Biochemistry and Applied Bioinformatics degree.
 Our distinctive program emphasizes student development in five areas to broaden and strengthen their academic foundation, and equips students with basic and advanced lab and Bioinformatics skills for a career in academic or industrial research.

-The Master of Science in Bioethics and Medical Humanities is a special track within the Biomedical Sciences (BMS) Graduate Program at Tulane School of Medicine that examines ethical and humanities-based aspects of health care in a two-year, 33 credit hour program leading to a Master of Science in Bioethics and Medical Humanities.
+The MS in Bioethics and Medical Humanities is a special track within the Biomedical Sciences (BMS) Graduate Program at Tulane School of Medicine that examines ethical and humanities-based aspects of health care in a one- or two-year program, 33 credit hour program leading to a Master of Science in Bioethics and Medical Humanities.

-*New - Applications open for Fall 2021* The Master of Science in Biomedical informatics is a four-semester program designed to enrich and improve credentials of graduates to apply for Biomedical Informatics analyst, data scientist, or other healthcare-related profession career.
+*New - Applications open for Fall 2021* The MS in Biomedical informatics is a four-semester program designed to enrich and improve credentials of graduates to apply for Biomedical Informatics analyst, data scientist, or other healthcare-related profession career.